cloudfoundry/loggregator-release/README.md

 ### RLP Gateway

 By default, the RLP communicates with clients via gRPC over mutual TLS.
 To enable HTTP access to the Reverse Log Proxy, deploy the RLP Gateway.
-The RLP Gateway API is documented [in the Loggregator repository][loggregator].

 ## Standalone Loggregator